 Yet, space became available to teach on the first-year Renaissance Drama module here at Leicester, complete with lectures, exams, and all.
-It’s a valuable opportunity, even if only temporary.
+It’s a valuable opportunity.

-Leicester is up to 15 for English this year, according to Guardian tables – twelve places higher than 2013.
+Leicester is up to 15 for English this year, according to Guardian tables.
 It’s a high-calibre environment to be in, and to be teaching Shakespeare again is quite remarkable.

 It’s not the easiest marriage alongside my day job, but the pace and intensity of term time generates purpose and offers less opportunity for reflection, which helps in its own way.